auto-differentiation/QuantLib-Risks-Cpp/presets/README.md

 # CMake User Presets for QuantLib

-This folder contains CMake user preset templates for QuantLib integration with XAD.
+This folder contains CMake user preset templates for QuantLib integration with XAD, which can be used in addition to the existing `CMakePresets.json` file that already ships with QuantLib to add additional presets for Quantlib-XAD.
+(A `CMakeUserPresets.json` can be placed beside the existing `CMakePresets.json` for user-specific local settings and is typically not checked in to Git).

 It provides the following extra configure presets for Windows / Visual Studio (all using the Ninja builder for using the built-in CMake support with "Open Folder"):

 - `windows-xad-msvc-release`
 - `windows-xad-msvc-debug`